FPGAwars/apio-wiki-archive/Home.md

 &nbsp;
 ![][raspbian-logo]

-* Latest officially released version: 0.9.5, [Apio pypi package](https://pypi.org/project/apio/)

-* Apio has a new 1.0.0 version with new and improve capabilities that is stable and planned to be released soon.
-Its documentation and installation guide are available at <https://fpgawars.github.io/apio/>
+> **Note:** Apio's latest officially released is version: 0.9.5, and it's available on PyPi at <https://pypi.org/project/apio>.
+Version 1.0.0 which includes enhancements and new functionality is the new release candidate and it's documentation is available at https://fpgawars.github.io/apio.

 # Introduction